KevBelisle/lotr-lcg-assets/README.md

 # Lord of the Rings LCG Assets

-A collection of visual assets for the Lord of the Rings LCG.
+A collection of visual assets for the Lord of the Rings LCG that I initially created while working on **[LotR.CardGame.Tools](https://lotr.cardgame.tools)**.

 ## Icons